zxshock/ProfessionalDOS/readme.md

 Currently just a preview, as I need to talk to others about the license.

 Full run of the 64er Speedtest (track display is *not* part of the project, but obviously compatible) here: https://www.youtube.com/watch?v=1nbLhu1RDvs

+Only userport variant for now - expansion port variant maybe some day, as others did the layouts there.

+Additionally to the files found here you'll need a 1541/1571 parallelcable with the usual pinout.